UMR-CNRM/snowtools/doc/source/extra_documentation/these_ange/Forcing_modification.rst

 .. note::
-  To start regridding you will need the high resolution wind files and the simulation grid.
+  To start regridding you will need the high resolution wind files and the target simulation grid.
-  At the moment of the writing of this file, the high resolution wind database was located on sxcen server at */mnt/lfs/d10/mrns/users/NO_SAVE/gouttevini/ARCHIVE_LeToumelin_NOSAVE/letoumelinl/Wind_250m/latest/Wind_2017_08_02_to_2020_05_31.nc* but it is best to ask to Hugo or Isabelle for the file.
+  At the moment of the writing of this file, the high resolution wind database was located on sxcen server at */mnt/lfs/d10/mrns/users/NO_SAVE/gouttevini/ARCHIVE_LeToumelin_NOSAVE/letoumelinl/Wind_250m/latest/Wind_2017_08_02_to_2020_05_31.nc* but it is best to ask Hugo or Isabelle for the file.

 The regridding unfolds in tree steps :
 --------------------------------------

-* Convert Louis' wind speed and direction to rectangular components (u,v) (*wind2comp*)
+#.
+Convert Louis' wind speed and direction to rectangular components (u,v) (*wind2comp*)
-* Regrid the rectangular components (u,v) to the desired grid (*rio.reproject_match*)
+#.
+Regrid the rectangular components (u,v) to the desired grid (*rio.reproject_match*)
-* Convert back the rectangular components to the wind speed and direction format (*comp2dir*, *comp2speed*)
+#.
+Convert back the rectangular components to the wind speed and direction format (*comp2dir*, *comp2speed*)

 The following code result in two files *devine_speed_250m_rioxarray.nc* and *devine_direction_250m_rioxarray.nc* containing the resampled wind speed and direction.

 .. note::
   You can find bellow a code example to regrid Louis' wind to the 250m grid used in my paper.
   Please note that the path need to be changed.
-The regridding uses *rioxarray library* to average wind to the simulation grid (bilinear method is not recommended for resampling to coarser grid).
+The regridding uses *rioxarray* library to average wind to the simulation grid **(bilinear method is not recommended for resampling to coarser grid)**.
   In this example, files are saved at each steps, the amount of intermediate files can be reduced for same results.

 ::